by Susan Nelson, DVM

 If your pet has had a more serious reaction such as hives, protracted vomiting/diarrhea or severe lethargy, you should speak to your veterinarian about pre-treating your pet with an antihistamine such as Benadryl and possible corticosteroids.
 Vaccines should also be split for these animals and separated by at least 3 week intervals in an attempt to avoid over-stimulating the immune system.
 It is also wise to leave your pet with your veterinarian the entire day for monitoring.
 If a severe reaction should develop, your pet can then be treated promptly with injectable medications.
 For those animals with severe reactions, titers in lieu of vaccination are an option for some of the diseases.

-Vaccine-associated sarcoma (aka.
-Feline Injection Site Sarcoma) is an uncommon issue in cats.
+Feline Injection Site Sarcomas are an uncommon issue in cats.
 This is a very aggressive type of cancer that has been associated with vaccinations, but it has also been reported as a consequence from other types of injections and injuries.
 It is thought that the incidence ranges from 1:1000 to 1:10,000.
 No one knows for sure what the true incidence is as not all cases get reported.
-One risk factor is thought to be the adjuvant that is used in some vaccines.
+One factor previously thought to be a risk was the adjuvant that is used in some vaccines.
 Adjuvants are chemicals added to a vaccine to induce a stronger immune response, and this response is in part due to the inflammation caused by the adjuvant.
 Adjuvants are commonly found in some, but not all, rabies and FeLV vaccines.
 Adjuvants are also found in some FVRCP vaccines and in most other “noninfectious” vaccines.
 Adjuvants can vary in the amount of inflammation they invoke.
-It must be noted that not all specialists feel that adjuvants are the blame, and that more research is still needed in this area.
+It must be noted that not all specialists feel that adjuvants are the blame, and that recent AAFP guidelines state taht more research is still needed in this area before specific recommendations can be made about which type of vaccine is best to use.
 Another, and equally important, risk factor for this type of cancer is a cat’s response to inflammation in general.
 Cats, as well as some other species of animals…and humans…have a known link to inflammation and the development of some cancers.
 Because cats are also more sensitive to oxidative injury, this may also play a part in the development of these tumors and there is research ongoing regarding oxidative injury and its potential role.
 There are intranasal vaccines for some diseases, as well as some nonadjuvant vaccines on the market.
 You should speak with your veterinarian about which vaccines he/she feels are the best choice for your cat.

-Although vaccine-associated sarcoma is a devastating disease, the risk of developing this cancer is far less than the chance of your feline friend contracting contagious diseases if not properly vaccinated.
-Some of these diseases (Feline Distemper (panleukopenia) and FeLV) are often fatal in cats.
+Although injection site sarcomas are a devastating, the risk of developing this cancer is far less than the chance of your feline friend contracting contagious diseases if not properly vaccinated.
+Some of these diseases (Feline Distemper "panleukopenia" and FeLV) are often fatal in cats; and rabies is almost always fatal.
 If you notice a lump at a site where any type of injection has been given, notify your veterinarian ASAP.
-Guidelines established by the Vaccine-Associated Feline Sarcoma Task Force (VAFTF) to help your veterinarian determine if a sample should be submitted for definitive diagnosis.
+Guidelines have been established to help your veterinarian determine if a sample should be submitted for definitive diagnosis.
 These are:

 - If the lump is less than 2 cm but persists for more than 3 months after vaccination